 Shield from mud and dirt from the rider in front

-The visor shields your eyes from any loose flying dirt and mud that may flick up while riding on the trails.
+The visor shields your eyes from any loose flying dirt and mud that may flick up while riding.
 This is particularly important if you are following behind someone who will be inevitably flicking up a bit of mud behind them.
 And as soon as a bit of mud gets in the eye, it hinders the rider’s sight potentially for the rest of the ride.

 Shield from branches